-Many of the successes of social science are characterized by fights against intuition.
+Many of the successes of social science are characterised by fights against intuition.
 It took several decades of evidence to dispel the widespread perception that terrorists were ‘crazy’ and somehow ‘different in the head’ to others.
 Now we understand such behaviour to be the result of social pressures and personal motivations, which are as idiosyncratic as the reasons people give for joining government and police organisations that tackle the threat.
 There are still those who seek a checklist, an ‘extremism thermometer,’ an automated online identifier, and other one-stop solutions that whittle the complexity of extremism down to a few variables and ignore the false positives.
 But at least the evidence has the upper hand in most circles.

 The cylinder model

-On other occasions social science adds value not by discovering something new, but by packaging it up in a digestible way.
+On other occasions, social science adds value not by discovering something new, but by packaging it up in a digestible way.
 A tool taught to crisis negotiators and interviewers across the world, known as the cylinder model, is a simple articulation of the different goals that speakers pursue when talking.
-At its heart is a distinction between speaking about a want or desire (e.g., “What is your name?”), speaking to manage affiliation and trust (e.g., “It’s nice to see you”), and speaking to address identity (“Wow you look great”).
+At its heart is a distinction between speaking about a want or desire (e.g. “What is your name?”), speaking to manage affiliation and trust (e.g. “It’s nice to see you”), and speaking to address identity (“Wow you look great”).
 A quick introspection will confirm that we do use language in these ways; so nothing new here.
 But the systematic representations of this in the cylinder model has proven useful for training, for planning difficult conversations, and for debriefing incidents once they have happened.
 If nothing else, the model gives everybody involved a common language for describing what has gone on.

-Packaging common sense in a deliverable, repeatable, way – like the cylinder model; measuring and testing our common sense; dispelling myths and folk knowledge where necessary are all examples amongst many that the promise of social science is being delivered now.
+Packaging common sense in a deliverable, repeatable, way – like the cylinder model; measuring and testing our common sense; dispelling myths and folk knowledge where necessary are all examples among many that the promise of social science is being delivered now.
 In the complex mix of human problems that are so central to questions of security – these gains, even if small, are essential.